laminas-api-tools/api-tools-mvc-auth/README.md

 ### User Configuration

-The top-level configuration key for user configuration of this module is `zf-mvc-auth`.
+The top-level configuration key for user configuration of this module is `api-tools-mvc-auth`.
 Under this key, there are two sub-keys, one for `authentication` and the other for `authorization`.

 #### Key: `authentication`